ljocha/gc-ms_bart/README.md

-# SpecTUS: A Tool for GC-EI Mass Spectra Reconstruction
+# SpecTUS: Spectral Translator for Unknown Structures annotation from EI-MS spectra

 **SpecTUS** is a transformer-based tool for reconstructing Gas Chromatography-Electron Ionization (GC-EI) mass spectra.
 The model reconstructs spectra in a de novo manner — directly translating the spectra into 2D molecular structures represented as SMILES strings.
 The model is pretrained on a large dataset of synthetic spectra and fine-tuned on a smaller dataset of experimental NIST20 spectra.
 The NIST20 is a proprietary dataset, thus we cannot share the final model, but the code for training the model is carefully documented and available for public use.
 If you own a license for the NIST20 dataset, please reach out to us to get the final model.